ECE 402 is now offered in fall and spring semesters.

 Personal web page for instructor Lippold Haken

-Non-ECE Courses especially recommended by Prof. Haken:
+Courses outside of ECE/CS especially recommended by Prof. Haken:

 MUS 407: Electronic Music Techniques I (Prof. Eli Fieldsteel).
 This is a chance to work in the Electronic Music Studios with music majors.
 Prof. Fieldsteel welcomes engineers into MUS 407, but since you probably lack prerequisites, please ask him for Consent of Instructor when registering.